dcminter/diabol-testcontainers-example/standalone/README.md

     password: it-password
 ```

 These are compatible with the database started via docker-compose.

+## Running and interating with the application

-You can therefore run the application from another terminal window with the command:
+With the database running in this manner you can run the application from another terminal window with the command:

 ```bash
 mvn spring-boot:run